Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 your new survey subtest appear in the list of subtests within your assessment.
 Click on the edit icon to begin adding survey questions.

-You will already be familiar with the fields for “Skippable”, “Enumerator help”, “Student Dialogue” and “Transition Comment”, which you can adjust to your needs.
-The other settings fields available in the Subtest Editor are as follows:
+In addition to settings that are shared with grid subtests (such as “Skippable”, “Enumerator help”, “Student Dialogue” and “Transition Comment”), other settings fields available in the Subtest Editor for surveys are as follows:

 > ***Preferred Font:*** If you need to embed a specialized font not
 > supported by a Unicode library, you can request that the font be
 > loaded into Tangerine (email: <contact@tangerinecentral.org> ); the
 > font name would then be entered here.
 At present, the loaded fonts
-> are: gentium, andika, padauk, zwekabin, and rabiat.
+> are: gentium, andika, padauk, zwekabin, rabiat, and Mondulkiri.
 >
 > ***Action on Display:*** Command line logic for skipping an entire
 > subtest (if entered on Subtest Editor) or question (if entered on